Skip to content

 • Do not overcrowd the pan.
 It’s ok if the fillets are touching, just make sure they don’t overlap.
 Otherwise, some parts of them may not cook properly.

 • Switch up the seasoning.
-Baked tilapia works well with all kinds of wonderful seasoning blends.
-Try Italian seasoning, Cajun seasoning, Greek seasoning, or lemon pepper seasoning.
+Baked tilapia works well with all kinds of classic seasoning blends.
+Try Italian seasoning, Cajun seasoning, Greek seasoning, or lemon pepper.

 • Add a crust.
-Use breadcrumbs and parmesan cheese to coat the fish for a baked tilapia similar to this crispy lemon baked fish.
-It has a nice crunch to it!
+Use breadcrumbs and Parmesan cheese to coat the oven baked tilapia and it will have a nice crunch to it!

 When serving baked tilapia, I like to provide some extra lemon slices for people to squirt a little extra juice on their pieces if they’d like, and a sprinkle of parsley for garnish.

-Store any leftovers of this baked tilapia recipe in an airtight container for up to 2 days or freeze for up to 2 months.
+• Store: Store any leftovers of this baked tilapia recipe in an airtight container in the refrigerator for up to 2 days.

-Reheat in the oven, the air fryer, or the microwave.
+• Reheat: Reheat in the oven in a baking dish covered with foil, the air fryer, or the microwave.

-Don’t miss these other easy fish recipes!
-Pan seared salmon, grilled salmon, and ceviche.
+Don’t miss these other easy fish recipes including British fish and chips, grilled salmon, and pan seared salmon.

 More 30 Minute Meals